-The Chesapeake Bay, due to its sheer size and scope, could be an example for estuaries around the country and around the world, for better or worse.
-Every action we take on the land affects our local streams and rivers, and ultimately the Bay, so it’s up to us to take the correct actions – ones that will help, rather than hurt, an already-degraded ecosystem.
+The Chesapeake Bay, due to its sheer size and scope, could be an example for estuaries around the country and around the world.
+Every action we take on the land affects our local streams and rivers, and ultimately the Bay, so it’s up to the 18 million of us that live in the Bay watershed to take the correct actions: ones that will help, rather than hurt, an already degraded ecosystem.